semafor/key-shortcut-formatter/README.md

 Key Shortcut Formatter enhances the presentation of keyboard shortcuts with simple CSS and JavaScript

+== Description ==

+The plugin adds one js-file which searches through your blog and adds extra HTML markup to `.key-shortcut` elements.

+A stylesheet is added that applies styling to the extra HTML markup.

+This results in `.key-shortcut` elements looking somewhat like keyboard buttons.

 == Installation ==

 1. Upload the key-shortcut-formatter directory to the /wp-content/plugins/ directory of your WordPress installation.